chef-boneyard/private-chef-administration/source/installation/prereqs.rst

   $ apt-get install git-core

-Apache QPID
+Apache Qpid
 ~~~~~~~~~~~

-On CentOS and Red Hat systems, the {{apache qpid}} daemon is installed by default.
-In order to run Private Chef, this daemon must be disabled, as Private Chef uses {{RabbitMQ}} for messaging (and they share the same protocol).
+On CentOS and Red Hat systems, the Apache Qpid daemon is installed by default.
+In order to run Private Chef, this daemon must be disabled, as Private Chef uses RabbitMQ for messaging (and they share the same protocol).

 To determine if it is installed: